dairycultist/unnamed-conlang/udelic.md

 | 3rd person | `ke [kə]`   | `ki [ki]`     |

 Note the irregular pluralization of the 3rd person plural.

+There also exists a 1st person inclusive dual (i.e. between the speaker and listener), `gamman [gamːan]`.

 ### Other